Arkansas: Sports and recreation

 Baseball runs deep in Arkansas and was popular before the state hosted Major League Baseball (MLB) spring training in Hot Springs from 1886 to the 1920s.
 Two minor league teams are based in the state.
 The Arkansas Travelers play at Dickey–Stephens Park in North Little Rock, and the Northwest Arkansas Naturals play in Arvest Ballpark in Springdale.
-Both teams compete in Double-A Central.
+Both teams compete in the Texas League.

 Hunting continues in the state.
 The state created the Arkansas Game and Fish Commission in 1915 to regulate hunting.
 Today a significant portion of Arkansas's population participates in hunting duck in the Mississippi flyway and deer across the state.
 Ducks Unlimited has called Stuttgart, Arkansas, "the epicenter of the duck universe".
 Millions of acres of public land are available for both bow and modern gun hunters.

 Fishing has always been popular in Arkansas, and the sport and the state have benefited from the creation of reservoirs across the state.
 Following the completion of Norfork Dam, the Norfork Tailwater and the White River have become a destination for trout fishers.
 Several smaller retirement communities such as Bull Shoals, Hot Springs Village, and Fairfield Bay have flourished due to their position on a fishing lake.
 The National Park Service has preserved the Buffalo National River in its natural state and fly fishers visit it annually.